mimike/mimike/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on enjoying life.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to balance work and rest.
-- 👯 I’m looking to collaborate on ...
+- 👯 I have been teaching yoga, dance and aerial for the past decade ++
-- 🤔 I’m looking for help with ...
+- 🤔 I enjoy slow travel.
-- 💬 Ask me about aerial dance
+- 💬 Ask me about circus & aerial dance
 - 📫 How to reach me: mimi.g.ke@gmail.com
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I tie knots and climb fabrics.